Relationship Breakup: Heartbreak and HealingBy Dr. Margaret Paul

 June 29, 2009

 Are you suffering from the heartbreak of a broken relationship?
 Do you feel like you can't live without your partner?
-Discover the likely cause of this heartbreak and how to heal it.

 "I am so heartbroken," sobbed Lindsay.
 "I don't know how I’m going to get through this.
 It feels like my heart is breaking apart.
 I love Jake so much and I thought he loved me too.
 I don't get how this could have happened, or why it happened.
 I feel like I can't live without him."